 What operating roles unlock parallel delivery capacity?

-What legal, security, and compliance gates are required before live customer data?
+What legal, security, and compliance reviews are required before live customer data?

 What can be reviewed now.